jsonzilla/UTL/docs/module_stre.md

 ```

 > [!Note]
 > Functions that can utilize mutable input string for a more efficient implementation are declared with `template <class T>` and use [perfect forwarding](https://en.cppreference.com/w/cpp/utility/forward).
-This means whenever [rvalue](https://en.cppreference.com/w/cpp/language/value_category) arguments are provided they automatically get reused, while lvalues are copied.
+This means whenever [r-value](https://en.cppreference.com/w/cpp/language/value_category) arguments are provided they automatically get reused, while l-values are copied.

 ## Methods